scoulomb/misc-notes/tls/in-learning-complement/learning-ssl-tld.md

 See [cert hierarchy](../tls-certificate.md#more-details-on-sections-and-certificate-hierarchy) where here we did not sign a user certificate but a subordinate CA certificate.

-## Part 3: PKI certticate acqusition
+## Part 3: PKI certificate acqusition

 (user, webserver certificate)